TarunManagan/Operators/README.md

 # EXPERIMENT NO: 1

 AIM: SET and RESET a value
-Theory: We can binary AND and OR operator to SET and RESET a value
+Theory: We can binary AND and OR operators to SET and RESET a value
-ALGORITH:
+ALGORITHM:

 --> STEP 1: START
 --> STEP 2: Declare and initialize a variable of type int